 In addition to Specific Learning Sessions (SLS), Bredon School can also provide expertise from a fully qualified Speech and Language team and Occupational Therapy.

 Bredon School operates a school-wide commitment that all pupils are taught in a dyslexia friendly format, using a variety of multi-sensory techniques, further supported by assistive technology wherever possible.
 Pupils are supported in such a manner that they are equipped with strategies, procedures and the confidence to work as independently as possible within the classroom.

 All teaching staff hold, or are working towards an accredited British Dyslexia Association qualification.
 SEN qualified specialist teachers are always on hand to ensure a seamless relationship between themselves and the subject teachers.

-The Learning Support Department occupies Garden Cottage located at the heart of the school.
+The Learning Support Department occupies Garden Cottage which is located at the heart of the School.
 A well-resourced facility with computers, books, games and activities for the support of those with specific learning difficulties.
 Staff within Garden Cottage offer an open-door policy so that staff and pupils may drop in at any time.